Home

 TAGT Career Center Jobs

-• Fort Worth, Texas, Application Deadline: Position Details: The College of Education occasionally has openings for part-time temporary adjunct instructors with specializations in elementary teacher education (grades kindergarten through sixth grade).
-Applying for a part-time teaching appointment would add the applicant to a pool which is available to the departmental search committee for consideration in case the need arises for the 2023-2024 academic year.
-Department Details: School/College Description: TCU’s College of Education provides exceptional preparation for the most inspired and inspiring educators, counselors and leaders.
+• Fort Worth, Texas, Application Deadline: Not applicable Position Details: The College of Education occasionally has openings for part-time temporary adjunct instructors with specializations in elementary teacher education (grades kindergarten through sixth grade).
+Applying for a part-time teaching appointment would add the applicant to a pool which is available to the departmental search committee for consideration in case the need arises.
+Department Details: N/A School/College Description: TCU’s College of Education provides exceptional preparation for the most inspired and inspiring educators, counselors, leaders, and youth advocates.
+The college offers both B.S. and B.S.E. degrees at the undergraduate level, as well as five master's programs and five doctoral programs, many of which are nationally recognized.
+Programs include eighteen content area pathways to teacher certification in K-12 education along with programs and/or concentrations in youth advocacy, curriculum and instruction, curriculum studies, counseling and counselor education, educational leadership, higher education leadership, science education, mathematics education, language and literacy education, and special education.
 TCU is the only university in the nation with two on-campus laboratory schools, Starpoint and KinderFrogs, for children with learning differences.
-The college has seven undergraduate programs, five master's programs and five doctoral programs, many nationally recognized, that offer degrees and paths to teacher certification in K-12 education, curriculum and instruction, curriculum studies, counseling and counselor education, educational leadership, higher education leadership, science education and special education.
-Students have the opportunity to engage in real-world experiences from their first semester with our center, institutes, programs and community partnerships, creating leaders in the classroom and beyond.
+Students have the opportunity to engage in real-world experiences with our centers, institutes, programs, and community partners.
 University & Fort Worth Description: ABOUT TCU Founded in 1873, Texas Christian University sits on 302 acres nestled in a primarily residential part of Fort Worth, just minutes away from downtown.
 The University includes seven schools and colleges, in addition to the John V. Roach Honors College and the Burnett School of Medicine.
 Currently, TCU enrolls more than 10,200 undergraduates and 1,700 graduate students.
 Twenty-eight percent of students self-identify as a member of a minority group, five percent are international students, and forty-five percent are from out-of-state.
 Our students are supported by more than 2,200 faculty and staff.
 The University has more than 700 full-time faculty members and is a top 100 National University as classified by US News and World Report and has a Carnegie Classification of R2: Doctoral Universities – High Research Activity.
 At TCU, diversity, equity, and inclusion (DEI) are an educational imperative directly tied to the University mission, vision, and strategic plan.
 Fulfilling TCU’s mission to develop ethical leaders and critical thinkers in a global community depends on the University’s ability to attract and retain students, faculty, and staff from diverse backgrounds.
 A diverse and inclusive campus leads to innovation, broadened perspective, and understanding—values that are foundational aspects of higher education.
 For the fourth consecutive year, TCU has earned the Higher Education Excellence in Diversity Award, which highlights ongoing commitment to build a comprehensive DEI strategy that aligns with core values and creates a campus culture where everyone is respected and included.
 ABOUT FORT WORTH Like TCU, Fort Worth has the approachable, friendly charm of a smaller town, but offers the amenities, cultural activities, diversity and unique personality of a much larger city.
 Fort Worth, Texas, is the 13th largest city in the United States with an ever-growing population nearing 1 million.
 Fort Worth and TCU have grown together in a nearly 150-year relationship.
 You’ll find that many Horned Frogs remain here after graduation, thanks to the region’s thriving job market.
 Fort Worth is part of the Dallas-Fort Worth metropolitan area, the fourth largest metropolitan area in the United States, and the number 1 tourist destination in Texas.
 In 2018, bizjournals.com ranked Fort Worth the 7th most affordable city to live and work in the United States and U.S. News and World Report named Fort Worth one of the Best Places to Live.
 Fort Worth, Dallas and Arlington all rank among the top 25 most diverse cities in the country.
 Fort Worth is known for its vast array of cultural, educational and entertainment opportunities.
 The city boasts three world class art museums—the Kimbell Art Museum, the Modern Art Museum of Fort Worth and the Amon Carter Museum of American Art.
 The Bass Performance Hall is one of the premier performance venues in the country.
 Concerts, film festivals and other events are held regularly at Sundance Square, Panther Island and Near Southside venues.
 Required Application Materials & Application Instructions: TCU only accepts online applications and documents.
-To apply for a part-time position, attach a letter of application and a curriculum vita to the online application.
+To apply for a part-time adjunct position, attach a letter of application and a curriculum vita to the online application.
 Additional documents may be required by the department at a later time.
-Letters of application and resumes will be kept on file until May 31, 2024.
 AA/EEO Statement: As an AA/EEO employer, TCU recruits, hires, and promotes qualified persons in all job classifications without regard to age, race, color, religion, sex, sexual orientation, gender, gender identity, gender expression, national origin, ethnic origin, disability, genetic information, covered veteran status, or any other basis protected by law.

-• Fort Worth, Texas, Application Deadline: Position Details: The College of Education occasionally has openings for part-time temporary adjunct instructors with specializations in middle/secondary teacher education (grades 4-8 and/or grades 7-12).
-Applying for a part-time teaching appointment would add the applicant to a pool which is available to the departmental search committee for consideration in case the need arises for the 2023-2024 academic year.
-Department Details: School/College Description: TCU’s College of Education provides exceptional preparation for the most inspired and inspiring educators, counselors and leaders.
+• Fort Worth, Texas, Application Deadline: Not applicable Position Details: The College of Education occasionally has openings for part-time temporary adjunct instructors with specializations in middle/secondary teacher education (grades 4-8 and/or grades 7-12).
+Applying for a part-time teaching appointment would add the applicant to a pool which is available to the departmental search committee for consideration in case the need arises.
+Department Details: N/A School/College Description: TCU’s College of Education provides exceptional preparation for the most inspired and inspiring educators, counselors, leaders, and youth advocates.
+The college offers both B.S. and B.S.E. degrees at the undergraduate level, as well as five master's programs and five doctoral programs, many of which are nationally recognized.
+Programs include eighteen content area pathways to teacher certification in K-12 education along with programs and/or concentrations in youth advocacy, curriculum and instruction, curriculum studies, counseling and counselor education, educational leadership, higher education leadership, science education, mathematics education, language and literacy education, and special education.
 TCU is the only university in the nation with two on-campus laboratory schools, Starpoint and KinderFrogs, for children with learning differences.
-The college has seven undergraduate programs, five master's programs and five doctoral programs, many nationally recognized, that offer degrees and paths to teacher certification in K-12 education, curriculum and instruction, curriculum studies, counseling and counselor education, educational leadership, higher education leadership, science education and special education.
-Students have the opportunity to engage in real-world experiences from their first semester with our center, institutes, programs and community partnerships, creating leaders in the classroom and beyond.
+Students have the opportunity to engage in real-world experiences with our centers, institutes, programs, and community partners.
 University & Fort Worth Description: ABOUT TCU Founded in 1873, Texas Christian University sits on 302 acres nestled in a primarily residential part of Fort Worth, just minutes away from downtown.
 The University includes seven schools and colleges, in addition to the John V. Roach Honors College and the Burnett School of Medicine.
 Currently, TCU enrolls more than 10,200 undergraduates and 1,700 graduate students.
 Twenty-eight percent of students self-identify as a member of a minority group, five percent are international students, and forty-five percent are from out-of-state.
 Our students are supported by more than 2,200 faculty and staff.
 The University has more than 700 full-time faculty members and is a top 100 National University as classified by US News and World Report and has a Carnegie Classification of R2: Doctoral Universities – High Research Activity.
 At TCU, diversity, equity, and inclusion (DEI) are an educational imperative directly tied to the University mission, vision, and strategic plan.
 Fulfilling TCU’s mission to develop ethical leaders and critical thinkers in a global community depends on the University’s ability to attract and retain students, faculty, and staff from diverse backgrounds.
 A diverse and inclusive campus leads to innovation, broadened perspective, and understanding—values that are foundational aspects of higher education.
 For the fourth consecutive year, TCU has earned the Higher Education Excellence in Diversity Award, which highlights ongoing commitment to build a comprehensive DEI strategy that aligns with core values and creates a campus culture where everyone is respected and included.
 ABOUT FORT WORTH Like TCU, Fort Worth has the approachable, friendly charm of a smaller town, but offers the amenities, cultural activities, diversity and unique personality of a much larger city.
 Fort Worth, Texas, is the 13th largest city in the United States with an ever-growing population nearing 1 million.
 Fort Worth and TCU have grown together in a nearly 150-year relationship.
 You’ll find that many Horned Frogs remain here after graduation, thanks to the region’s thriving job market.
 Fort Worth is part of the Dallas-Fort Worth metropolitan area, the fourth largest metropolitan area in the United States, and the number 1 tourist destination in Texas.
 In 2018, bizjournals.com ranked Fort Worth the 7th most affordable city to live and work in the United States and U.S. News and World Report named Fort Worth one of the Best Places to Live.
 Fort Worth, Dallas and Arlington all rank among the top 25 most diverse cities in the country.
 Fort Worth is known for its vast array of cultural, educational and entertainment opportunities.
 The city boasts three world class art museums—the Kimbell Art Museum, the Modern Art Museum of Fort Worth and the Amon Carter Museum of American Art.
 The Bass Performance Hall is one of the premier performance venues in the country.
 Concerts, film festivals and other events are held regularly at Sundance Square, Panther Island and Near Southside venues.
-Required Application Materials & Application Instructions: Please note that this posting is not intended to convey that such a need currently exists.
-TCU only accepts online applications and documents.
-To apply for a part-time position, attach a letter of application and a curriculum vita to the online application.
+Required Application Materials & Application Instructions: TCU only accepts online applications and documents.
+To apply for a part-time adjunct position, attach a letter of application and a curriculum vita to the online application.
 Additional documents may be required by the department at a later time.
-Letters of application and resumes will be kept on file until May 31, 2024.
 AA/EEO Statement: As an AA/EEO employer, TCU recruits, hires, and promotes qualified persons in all job classifications without regard to age, race, color, religion, sex, sexual orientation, gender, gender identity, gender expression, national origin, ethnic origin, disability, genetic information, covered veteran status, or any other basis protected by law.

 Most Active Members